 The Hangleton and Knoll Project works in partnerships with residents to access and develop opportunities and resources and to facilitate positive change as identified by the residents of our communities

 Support for people with Personality Disorders and Emotional Intensity over the age of 18 and living in Brighton & Hove

-Supporting people from Black, Asian and ethnic minority communities to access services, engage with community activities and reduce isolation
+Supporting people from ethnically diverse communities to access services, engage with community activities and reduce isolation